Farama-Foundation/HighwayEnv/README.md

     <em>The Value Iteration agent solving highway-v0.</em>
 </p>

 The Value Iteration is only compatible with finite discrete MDPs, so the environment is first approximated by a [finite-mdp environment](https://github.com/eleurent/finite-mdp) using `env.to_finite_mdp()`.
 This simplified state representation describes the nearby traffic in terms of predicted Time-To-Collision (TTC) on each lane of the road.
-The transition model is simplistic and assumes that each vehicle will keep driving at a constant velocity without changing lanes.
+The transition model is simplistic and assumes that each vehicle will keep driving at a constant speed without changing lanes.
 This model bias can be a source of mistakes.

 The agent then performs a Value Iteration to compute the corresponding optimal state-value function.